 Water as a resource is a fundamental element in the production of biofuels.

-For a well-known manufacturer of renewable diesel and jet fuel, we supplied a water treatment plant designed to treat effluent from the pre-treatment units, and acidic water from the conversion process units.
+For a well-known renewable diesel and jet fuel manufacturer, we supplied a water treatment plant designed to treat effluent from the pre-treatment units and acidic water from the conversion process units.
 The combined wastewater from these processes contains mainly organic acids, alcohols, aldehydes, ketones, and ammonia, which are highly polluting.

 The unit provided includes:

-- Equalization tank: fed by de-oiled water, it is designed to smooth out variations in COD concentration.
+- Equalization tank: fed by de-oiled water, it smoothes out variations in COD concentration.
 The de-oiled and equalized water has a quality suitable for subsequent biological treatment.

-- Biological treatment: this is the heart of the treatment process and is carried out through an MBR (Membrane BioReactor) system; the objective of this step is to achieve very high removal performance, equal to 98% of COD and BOD.
+- Biological treatment: this is the heart of the treatment process and happens via an MBR (Membrane Bioreactor) system; the step aims to achieve very high removal performance, equal to 98% of COD and BOD.

-- Tertiary treatment: consists of a series of activated carbon filters for further water cleaning, particularly for the removal of phenols.
+- Tertiary treatment: this process consists of a series of activated carbon filters for further water cleaning, particularly for removing phenols.